noahdanao/Lyrics-Search-Engine/README.md

 ---
 ## About
 This project processes `.txt` lyric files to find specific words or phrases.
 It’s designed to be fast and lightweight, handling file input and search results through the terminal.
+C++ Application to provide keyword retrival for extensive lyric files for specific patterns and phrases.

 ## Features
 * **Custom Loading:** Input any `.txt` file at runtime.